pygfx/wgpu-py/docs/backends.rst

 The advantage of push constants is that they are typically faster to update than uniform buffers.
 Modifications to push constants are included in the command encoder; updating a uniform buffer involves sending a separate command to the GPU.

-The disadvantage of push constants and that their size limit is much smaller.
-The limit is guaranteed to be at least 128 bytes, and 256 bytes is typical
+The disadvantage of push constants is that their size limit is much smaller.
+The limit is guaranteed to be at least 128 bytes, and 256 bytes is typical.

 Given an adapter, first determine if it supports push constants::